 The University of Maine Cooperative Extension in Cumberland County holds beekeeping classes annually at the beginning of the year.
-(Classes vary based on subject interest and instructor availability.)
+(Classes offered each year will vary based on subject interest and instructor availability.)

 Beginner Beekeeping: This five session course is a great opportunity for new beekeepers, prior to their first year of bees, or it can be a great refresher course for beekeepers just now going into their first winter.